 - Cause for Dismissal, Suspension, Demotion and Reduction in Salary.
 The appointing authority may dismiss, suspend, demote, or reduce in salary any employee for cause.
 Reduction in salary shall not exceed five percent (5%) of the employee's base salary for a period of more than sixty (60) consecutive calendar days.
-The following are sufficient causes for such action; the list is indicative rather than inclusive of restrictions and dismissal, suspension, demotion or reduction in salary may be based on reasons other than those specifically mentioned: - 1. absence without leave; - 2. conviction of any criminal act involving moral turpitude; - conduct tending to bring the merit system into disrepute; - 4. disorderly or immoral conduct; - incompetence or inefficiency; - 6. insubordination; - 7. being at work under the influence of liquor or drugs, carrying onto the premises liquor or drugs or consuming or using liquor or drugs during work hours and/or on District premises; - 8. neglect of duty, i.e., non-performance of reasonably assigned responsibilities; - negligent or willful damage to public property or waste of public supplies or equipment;
+The following are sufficient causes for such action; the list is indicative rather than inclusive of restrictions and dismissal, suspension, demotion or reduction in salary may be based on reasons other than those specifically mentioned: - 1. absence without leave; - conviction of any criminal act involving moral turpitude; - conduct tending to bring the merit system into disrepute; - disorderly or immoral conduct; - 5. incompetence or inefficiency;